why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

-# Silver linings !
+# 4|5 Docs is underrated

---
+Silver linings !

 <img src="silverlinings.png" style="width: 75%" />

 ---

-# Good for others
+# 4|5 Docs is underrated

---
+Good for others

 Relieving user support means more people for contributing to other areas.